vishnuvishal-11/Vishnuvishal/DailyTask.md

        - Read redis
        - What is the difference between a port and a socket?- Stack Overflow blog
        - Update daily task regularly

+>*DAY 22* [02-JuN-2022]

+**TASK_GIVEN:**

+       - Instead of port use X-Forwarded-For to use ip in filters
+       - keep redis filter optimized and as a clean code to  rely completely on redis cache itself
+       - What is the difference between a port and a socket?- notes in word
+       - implement design pattern to select filter from properties ..